 Google and other search engines use social media posts to determine what’s important to their users.
 If your business is constantly tweeting and posting about a certain topic, that activity can help your organic search results.

 Social media is a great tool for small businesses because it allows them to interact with their customers in a way that wasn’t possible before the internet.
-They can communicate directly with people who have questions or want to give feedback about products and services.
+They can communicate directly with people who have questions or want to provide feedback about products and services.

 There really is very little difference between SEO for social networks and SEO for search engines.
 You’re ultimately using it to raise your profile.
 Social SEO just aids the direct contact between a business and its customers.

-While Google and other search engines value this metric, it’s not the only one they use.
+While Google and other search engines value this metric, it’s not the only one, they use.
 Nevertheless, having good SEO on a social network will lead to better interactions with your customers, which will then be used to improve your Google ranking factors.
 They all feed into one another.

 If you’re running a business, it’s important to know where your customers are coming from.
 You also want to know what they’re looking for when they get to you.